eduardz1/Bachelor-Thesis/chapters/tools-and-technologies.typ

     - Map the program state to a knowledge graph through semantic lifting, the program state can be then queried to extract information about the state of the system
     - Represent and run the simulation and interact with `Modelica`

-    It will be treated in more detail in its dedicated section.
+    It will be treated in more detail in @smol-heading.

     SMOL programs are compiled to Java bytecode and run on the JVM.